Billingegroup/PublicWebsite/_sources/beamtime.rst.txt

 Here, we have some notes for the video:

+1. Kapton tubes can be bounght online from several vendors. `This link <https://www.coleparmer.com/i/masterflex-transfer-tubing-polyimide-0-0360-id-x-0-0400-od-12-l-5-pk/9582008>`_ is where to buy the 0.0360" ID x 0.0400" OD, 12"L; 5/PK from cole-parmer.

 #.
-In the video, the eproxy is used to seal the capillaries.
+In the video, the epoxy is used to seal the capillaries.
 Sticky clay can be used to seal the capillaries as well.

 #.
 A labeled flag can be attached to the top of the capillaries so that it will be easier to identify the sample.